-Core Resources invites you to attend the second in a series of technical webinars that provide practical and innovative technical solutions for minerals processing and hydrometallurgical projects at every stage of development.
-The topic for the second webinar is unlocking the value of high arsenic copper projects using the Toowong Process.
+Core Resources presented the second in a series of technical webinars that provide practical and innovative technical solutions for minerals processing and hydrometallurgical projects at every stage of development.
+The topic for the second webinar was unlocking the value of high arsenic copper projects using the Toowong Process.

 The Toowong Process – Unlocking the Value from High Arsenic Copper Projects

 Increasing arsenic grades in copper concentrates and precious metal concentrates is an issue of global significance.
 With growing environmental pressures at smelters, penalties for arsenic in copper concentrates continue to rise accompanied by lower reject limits.
 There is a strong incentive for miners to investigate alternative means to remove arsenic and penalty elements to valorise their ores and concentrates.